edimc2000/OOPA3/readme.md

-This readme.md file has been generate with assistance from AI (Perplexity)
+This readme.md file has been generated with assistance from Perplexity AI.

 # Product Management System